 The Science Behind Weight Management

-Your body stores fat when you eat more calories than you burn.
-Hormones like leptin and ghrelin control hunger and fullness.
-Good weight loss plans listen to these signals, avoiding extreme diets.
+If you eat more calories than you use, your body stores fat.
+Leptin and ghrelin are two hormones that regulate hunger and fullness.
+Good weight-loss plans listen to these messages and avoid extreme diets.

 Caloric Deficit Explained

-A caloric deficit is key for losing weight.
+A caloric deficit is key to losing weight.
 It means burning more calories than you eat each day.
-Here’s how to do it:
+Here’s how to do it.

 - Track your daily calories with apps or journals.